MFG 119 : Manufacturing Design and Drafting Techniques

 80

-Other hours
+Lecture hours

 Course Description

-Introduces solid modeling software (computer aided drafting) used in design and manufacturing.
+Introduces solid modeling software (computer-aided drafting) used in design and manufacturing.
 Includes using the software to capture design intent through part development and creating assemblies with these parts.
 Adheres to engineering and manufacturing standards and formats.

 Course learning outcomes